-10. Monitoring and Evaluation
+12. Monitoring and Evaluation

-- i.
-Our policy and its implementation will be continually monitored and reviewed, and revised as necessary. - ii.
-Monitoring will be led by the Headteacher, Deputy and Assistant Headteachers and supported by the Directors of Learning and Subject Leaders in the following ways: - Assistant Head teacher to provide Subject Leaders and Directors with regular summative data on departmental events; - Subject Leaders to analyse the events within the department - Subject Leaders will support their subject teachers where appropriate - Assistant Headteacher will meet every term with individual Directors of Learning to analyse data and ensure consistency of approach. - iii.
+- a.
+Our policy and its implementation will be continually monitored and reviewed, and revised as necessary. - b.
+Monitoring will be led by the Headteacher, Deputy and Assistant Headteachers and supported by the Directors of Learning and Subject Leaders in the following ways: - i.
+Subject Leaders to analyse the events within the department - ii.
+Subject Leaders will support their subject teachers where appropriate - iii.
+Directors of Learning will have an overview of behaviour within their year groups and work to support Subject Leaders with individual students or classes where appropriate. - iv.
+Assistant Headteachers will meet regularly with Directors of Learning to analyse data and ensure consistency of approach. - c.
 The staff, in consultation with the Headteacher, will undertake systematic monitoring and conduct regular reviews of the behaviour management policy and procedures in order to evaluate them to ensure that the operation is effective, fair and consistent.
 The Headteacher will keep the Governing Body informed via committee meetings.

 The Governing body will regularly review this policy and associated procedures, to ensure its continuing appropriateness and effectiveness.
 The review will take place in consultation with the Headteacher, staff and parents/carers.
 The outcome of the review will be communicated to all those involved, as appropriate.
-This policy has undergone an Equalities Impact Assessment in line with the requirements of the Public Sector Equality Duty.